Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Systematic uncertainties

 \section{Systematic uncertainties}

 Systematic uncertainties in the fake/non-prompt lepton background estimates from the matrix method and the fake-factor method arise from uncertainties in the values of $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$.
 These uncertainties can be traced to statistical uncertainties from the samples used to measure the efficiencies, to potential biases that may cause the efficiencies in the signal region for a particular analysis to differ from the values obtained from control samples (such as differences in the origin of fake/non-prompt leptons between these regions), and to uncertainties in the modelling of contamination from real-lepton processes in the samples used to measure the fake efficiency.
 Details of these uncertainties and their estimation are provided below.
 The overall impact of variations in $\varepsilon_\mathrm{r}$ and $\varepsilon_\mathrm{f}$ depends on the characteristics of the analysis.
-For the matrix method, from Eqs.~(\ref{eq:nfakes_b}) and~(\ref{eq:nfakes_t_1lep}) one obtains:
+For example, in the matrix method Equations~\ref{eq:nfakes_b} -- ~\ref{eq:nreal_t_1lep} imply that for analyses with